 Written by: Greg Ellifritz

-With the violence directed against cops in Dallas and a few other locations recently, a few people have asked me to re-post this article.
-If you want to help a cop in trouble, read it.
+As we see more officers attacked by rioters and more police stations under siege, I’m getting this question more often.
+If you want to help a cop under attack, this is how to do it.
 And be sure to read PART TWO, how you can help a cop even if you aren’t carrying a weapon.

 I recently received a very interesting question from a friend and fellow blogger.
 He asked the following: